devejlee/portfolio/posts/my-journey-in-frontend-development.md

 ![hospital food](https://res.cloudinary.com/drcrnibbz/image/upload/v1672294801/hospital-food.jpg)

 Shortly after leaving the hospital, I signed my resignation papers and recuperated at home.
-Ater eating small portions of bananas, boiled potatoes, rice, and lactose-free bread, I was feeling better and regained most of my lost weight.
+Ater eating small portions of bananas, boiled potatoes, rice, and lactose-free bread for a few days, I was feeling better and regained most of my lost weight after a few weeks.

 After much reflection, I realized that I needed to give myself ample time to rest before searching for my next job.
 My second job also made me realize what I needed to work on to become a better fronted developer.
 I wanted to learn more about authentication, cookies, CI/CD, and deeply consider the interfaces of my components to make them reusable for other developers.